rgxcp/rgxcp.github.io/README.md

 # rgxcp.github.io
-Portfolio website using GitHub Pages.
+GitHub Pages personal portfolio.

+## Status
+DEVELOPING

 ## How to Use
 1. Clone this repository to your desired location.